 We began this article with the question of whether to invest in PPF or ELSS to save taxes.

 You should not decide randomly between ELSS or PPF.
 And there is no one-size-fits-all answer as both ELSS and PPF target different needs of the investment portfolio.

 The decision should be made after you have a clear view of your financial goals and tax requirement.

 But when it comes to combining equity investing with tax saving, there is no doubt that ELSS is good for long term investments.
 It scores well above several other tax saving products.
 And investing in ELSS through SIP (or systematic investment plans) over a long time horizon can help you do proper tax planning and financial goal planning.

 If you have a well-thought out investment plan for your financial goals, you will not need to ask questions like which is a better investment option ELSS or PPF?

 You don’t need to choose between the most suitable tax saver between ELSS vs PPF.
-That is because you will invest on basis of your goal-specific strategic allocation rather than randomly.
+That is because you will invest on the basis of your goal-specific strategic allocation rather than randomly.
 And that is what goes a long way in sensible investment management and wealth creation.
 So taking sides on ELSS vs PPF is fine.
-But invest smartly and using correct goal-based approach.
+But invest smartly and using the correct goal-based approach.